 After spending four days in Ayutthaya, it was finally time for us to head to Sukhothai.

 Indeed, this journey left me a bit anxious when I was planning our year of travelling because Sukhothai is not an easy place to reach.
-To get to Sukhothai, we would have to take a train, Tuk Tuk, bus, then Tuk Tuk ride again before arriving at our hotel.
+To get to Sukhothai, we would have to take a train, Tuk Tuk then bus before arriving at our hotel.
+But honestly, the journey is so worth it because Sukhothai is a magical place to visit.

 Options on how to get to the city